millusdk/millusdk.github.io/_posts/2924-09-22-setting-up-gitlab.markdown

 ## Installing Gitlab

-Once the prerequisites are installed we are ready to start installing Gitlab.
-To make it easy, Gitlab have made a script that adds their installer to apt, making it incredibly easy to install it.
-This script can be executed easily like this:
+Once the prerequisites are installed we are ready to start installing Gitlab itself.
+To make it easy, Gitlab have made a script that adds their repository to apt, making it incredibly easy to install it.
+This script can be executed like this:

 {% highlight bash %}
 curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ee/script.deb.sh | sudo bash